Mehreen Faruqi

-Mehreen Saeed Faruqi (مہرین سعید فاروقی born 8 July 1963) is a Pakistani-born Australian politician and former engineer who has been a federal Senator for New South Wales since 15 August 2018, representing the Greens.
+Mehreen Saeed Faruqi (مہرین سعید فاروقی; born 8 July 1963) is a Pakistani-born Australian politician and former engineer who has served as a federal Senator for New South Wales since 15 August 2018, representing the Greens.
 She was chosen to fill a casual vacancy caused by the resignation of Lee Rhiannon, before being elected in her own right in 2019.
 She had previously served in the New South Wales Legislative Council between June 2013 and August 2018.
 Since June 2022, Faruqi has served as Deputy Leader of the Australian Greens.

 Early life

-Faruqi was born on 8 July 1963 in Lahore, Pakistan.
+Faruqi was born on 8 July 1963 to a Punjabi family in Lahore, Pakistan.
 Her father, a civil engineer, was a professor at the University of Engineering and Technology (UET) in Lahore and she grew up on the UET campus.
-She graduated from UET with a Bachelor of Engineering (Civil) degree in 1988, and subsequently worked as a structural engineer.
+In 1988, she gained a BEng (civil) from UET.
+She became a structural engineer.
 Her older brothers, younger sister, husband, and father-in-law are also civil engineers.
-Faruqi had an arranged marriage with husband Omar whom she first meet at work.
+Faruqi had an arranged marriage with husband Omar whom she first met at work.

-They moved to Sydney in 1992 as skilled economic migrants, where she began attending the University of New South Wales (UNSW); her father had previously studied there under the Colombo Plan in the 1950s.
+She moved to Sydney in 1992 as a skilled economic migrant, where she began attending the University of New South Wales (UNSW); her father had previously studied there under the Colombo Plan in the 1950s.
 She completed a Master of Engineering Science degree in 1994, and later received a doctorate in environmental engineering in 2000, with her doctoral thesis titled "Intensification of anaerobic lagoons for abattoir wastewater treatment and biogas recovery".
-Faruqi moved to Port Macquarie in 2001, but moved back to Sydney in 2006.
-She and her husband have two children together, including Osman Faruqi, a political journalist.